bernat-ferragut/virtual-reality.txt/README.md

 > 5. How much responsability we have in creating 'healthy' and 'positive' VR worlds?
 > _________________________________________________________

-## Philosophy
+## Engineering

-> 1. Is 'Presence' the main and fundamental factor of VR?
+> 1. What we mean by VR?
-> 2. Is the act of 'Presence' the main connection with what is alled 'Conscioussness'?
+> 2. Are normal acts like: listening to music, reading a book, talking to a telephon or preparing an exam -  VR?
-> 3. Should we study VR supported by techniques such Meditation?
+> 3. Why do we like to listen 'statically' inside of 'in motion' inside our head?
-> 4. Can VR help us to live more presente in this world because of the 'comparison' factor?
+> 4. Should we redesign entirely the experience with new tools explicitally for having VR?
-> 5. How much responsability we have in creating 'healthy' and 'positive' VR worlds?
+> 5. How important is the learning factor of Vection and the Vestibulo Ocular effect in human beings?
 > _________________________________________________________